As a penetration tester, you should use the same processes a hacker uses to examine a network. Penetration (or...

 Some common tools used in the scanning phase are:

-The last step mentioned, mapping the network, is the result of the scanning phase and leads us to the enumeration phase.
+The last step mentioned, mapping the network, is the result of the scanning phase and leads us to the enumeration phase of penetration testing reconnaissance.
 As the final pre-test phase, the goal of enumeration is to paint a fairly complete picture of the target.

 In enumeration, a tester tries to identify valid user accounts or poorly-protected resource shares using active connections to systems and directed queries.

 The type of information sought by testers during the enumeration phase can be users and groups, network resources and shares, and applications.

 The techniques used for enumeration include:

 - Obtaining Active Directory information and identifying vulnerable user accounts